-Non-current Assets Held For Sale, Property and Equipment, Right-of-Use Assets, Investment Properties, and Intangible Assets
+Property and Equipment, Right-of-Use Assets, Investment Properties, Intangible Assets and Plant Supplies

 The Company assesses at each reporting period whether there is an indication that an asset may be impaired when events or changes in circumstances indicate that the carrying value of the said assets may not be recoverable.
-If any such indication exists and if the carrying value exceeds the estimated recoverable amount, the assets or Cash Generating Units (CGUs) are written down to their recoverable amounts.
-An asset's recoverable amount is the higher of an asset's or CGU's fair value less costs to sell and its value-in-use (VIU) and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
+If any such indication exists and if the carrying value exceeds the estimated recoverable amount, the assets are written down to their recoverable amounts.
+An asset's recoverable amount is the higher of an asset's fair value less costs to sell and its value-in-use (VIU) and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 In assessing VIU, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 Impairment losses of continuing operations are recognized in the statements of loss in those expense categories consistent with the function of the impaired asset.

-An assessment is made at each end of the reporting period as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
+An assessment is made at the end of each reporting period as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying value of the asset is increased to its recoverable amount.
 That increased amount cannot exceed the carrying value that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
 Such reversal is recognized in the statements of comprehensive loss unless the asset is carried at revalued amount, in which case the reversal is treated as a revaluation increase.
 After such a reversal, the depreciation charge is adjusted in future periods to allocate the asset's revised carrying value, less any residual value, on a systematic basis over its remaining useful life.